anj0la/penguin-2d/README.md

 ```

 ## Roadmap
-- Enhance font rendering with better memory management.
 - Expand rendering capabilities to include textures and sprites.
-- Add support for Dear ImGui to enable in-game development tools such as debugging overlays and real-time property editing.
-- Add scrolling background functionality for parallax and infinite scrolling effects.
 - Create a main game engine/framework class to abstract core systems, such as:
   - Initializing and shutting down SDL (e.g., wrapping SDL_Init and SDL_Quit).
   - Managing key subsystems like rendering, event handling, and timing in a single interface for ease of use.
+  - Managing framerates for rendering with delta time.
+- Add scrolling background functionality for parallax and infinite scrolling effects.
+- Add support for Dear ImGui to enable in-game development tools such as debugging overlays and real-time property editing.
 - Replace scrolling background functionality with a 2D Camera System, allowing developers to focus on specific parts of the game world.
 - Add mouse and joystick input event handling to support a wider range of input devices.
 - Add support for more event types (e.g., window events, display events).